 Historically, we have funded operations from a combination of private equity financings, convertible loans from existing investors and borrowings under loan agreements.
-As of June 30, 2019, we had an aggregate of \$13.0 million of principal and deferred accrued interest outstanding under the B. Riley Convertible Note.
+As of September 30, 2019, we had an aggregate of \$9.8 million of principal and deferred accrued interest outstanding under the B. Riley Convertible Note.

 Under the B. Riley Convertible Note, we have borrowed an aggregate principal amount of \$12.0 million on a subordinated secured basis.
 Borrowings bear interest at 10% per year; interest amounts accrued and compounded into principal outstanding until October 2018, following which we are required to pay periodic interest in cash.
-The B. Riley Convertible Note matures on September 1, 2022.
-Borrowings under the B. Riley Convertible Note are secured by a subordinated lien on substantially all of our assets, subject to permitted liens.
+The B. Riley Convertible Note are secured by a subordinated lien on substantially all of our assets, subject to permitted liens.
 The principal amount of indebtedness under the B. Riley Convertible Note is convertible into shares of our common stock at \$8.87 per share.
-Between the first and second anniversary of the original issue date of the note, between the second and the third anniversary of the original issue date of the note, following the third anniversary of the original issue date of the note and following the fourth anniversary of the original issue date of the note, following the to convert 75.0%, 50.0%, 25.0% and 12.5%, respectively, of the then-outstanding total principal amount and accrued interest outstanding under the note at the conversion price per share of \$8.87.
+Between the first and second anniversary of the original issue date of the note, between the second and the third anniversary of the original issue date of the note, following the third anniversary of the original issue date of the note and following the fourth anniversary of the original issue date of the note at following the to convert 75.0%, 50.0%, 25.0% and 12.5%,respectively, of the then-outstanding total principal amount and accrued interest outstanding under the note at the conversion price per share of \$8.87.
 We have the right to prepay amounts under the B. Riley Convertible Note at any time with a 2.0% prepayment fee if paid off before October 2019, a 1.0% prepayment fee if paid off between October 2019 and October 2020 and no prepayment fee thereafter.
 The prepayment fees are waived if the outstanding principal balance does not fall below \$10.0 million following prepayment.
+Following prepayment, the outstanding principal balance fell below the \$10.0 million threshold and we paid a prepayment fee.

 We maintain a credit line with EWB pursuant to the EWB Loan Agreement.
 In the future, we may borrow up to \$8.0 million under the line of credit available under the EWB Loan Agreement.
-As of June 30, 2019, no amounts were outstanding under the EWB Loan Agreement.
+As of September 30, 2019, no amounts were outstanding under the EWB Loan Agreement.
 Borrowings under the EWB Loan Agreement bear interest at 1.0% plus the prime lending rate.
 Borrowings under the EWB Loan Agreement are secured by a senior lien on substantially all of our assets, including inventory and receivables, subject to permitted liens.
-In the event of a default under the EWB Loan Agreement, entities affiliated with B. Riley Financial and Investec

-Investments (UK) Limited, two of our stockholders, have the right to purchase the indebtedness under the EWB Loan Agreement at par and to exercise remedies for the default, in their discretion, as the holders of the indebtedness.
+In the event of a default under the EWB Loan Agreement, entities affiliated with B. Riley Financial and Investec Investments (UK) Limited, two of our stockholders, have the right to purchase the indebtedness under the EWB Loan Agreement at par and to exercise remedies for the default, in their discretion, as the holders of the indebtedness.